ablackwellb/andean-heritage-network/README.md

 ## Limitations

 This is a single institution's collection, not the Andean world entire.
 The Met's holdings reflect its own acquisition history, and the absence of quipu here is institutional, not universal — surviving quipu exist in scattered collections elsewhere (notably in Peru, Chile, and Germany, and catalogued in part by Harvard's Khipu Database Project).
 A natural extension is to compare a second institution's Andean holdings to see how differently each reconstructs the same lost world.
+With this being said, this repository uses graph analysis to examine a historical paradox: when textual infrastructures are absent from institutional metadata, surviving physical substances—ceramics, camelid hair, cotton, and other materials—may still preserve traces of civilizational continuity.

 ---